KABOSScodes/apm_projects/chapters/ChapterNotes.md

 Data splitting defines how to create independent subsets for model development and evaluation.
 Choice of splitting method depends on the characteristics of the dataset (e.g., classification vs regression and/or independence of samples).

-> With all splitting, it is crucial to set the seed number to ensure reproducibility.
+> "With all splitting, it is crucial to set the seed number to ensure reproducibility."

 ---